dmitrypol/dmitrypol.github.io/_posts/2017-05-02-redis-ip-throttling.md

 {"db":0,"key":"customer:2:tier_redis","ttl":-1,"type":"string","value":"pro"..}
 {% endhighlight %}

-Now the `throttle` check can be modified:
+Now the `throttle` check can be modified.
+The challenge is that this check occurs in initializer in Rack layer and we need to grab customer_id from request to dynamically determine throttling.

 {% highlight ruby %}
-# grab customer_id from request
 tier = REDIS.get("customer:#{customer_id}:tier_redis")
 case tier
 when 'enterprise'